• Welcome To Texas Travel Talk – About Us

 7. Wineries In Dripping Springs

-Though I didn’t visit this time, I recommend going here to marvel at the turquoise waters of Hamilton Pool Preserve and to see the 50-foot waterfall.
+Though I didn’t visit this time, I recommend going here to marvel at Hamilton Pool Preserve’s turquoise waters and see one of Dripping Springs’s waterfalls.
+This one is a 50-foot waterfall.
 Reservations are required and must be made online.
 Be sure to read all the updates for Hamilton Pool Preserve.

 Travel Pro Tip: Swimming is no longer allowed in the swimming hole due to falling rocks.